-Handmade Christmas Stocking Homestead Style and a Fabric Giveaway
+Handmade Christmas Stocking Homestead Style

 Last year I finally made our family the Christmas stocking I always wanted them to have.
 Each member of the family received a new Christmas stocking that was handmade and personally styled for them.
 The Christmas stockings all coordinated.
 The Christmas stocking pattern I used was easy to follow and each one worked up quickly.
 With our family growing, marrying and bringing on the next generation, I was happy to have a plan in place to make future family members a Christmas stocking, too.

 My inspiration for this project originally came from Angi over at Schneiderpeeps.
 Last year she posted this DIY tutorial about making a new Christmas stocking for each member of her family.
 This year I had the opportunity to test sew with some new fabrics from the Andover Fabrics Collection.
 The new designs are inspired by the Little House on the Prairie books by Laura Ingalls Wilder and the popular television show based on the books.

 I received a sampler pack of fat quarters and instructions to let my creativity run free!
 The first project that came to mind was the homestead style Christmas stocking that I made last year.
 I thought it would be great to see how the Little House on the Prairie fabrics looked as the accents for the Christmas stocking.

 The directions follow and please feel free to use your own creativity and ideas to adapt my Christmas stocking plan to meet your style and needs.
 I didn’t have a paper pattern of my own, but I did base mine on the link from Schneiderpeeps.
 You can find it here.
 If you have a favorite stocking already, you can trace the shape of the stocking onto sturdy paper to make your own pattern.